matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 broken, and then it is going to heuristically shrink that down to a tiny example.

-And then it is going to check the function predicate to make sure that the thing's semantics are sound.
-And if it finds a problem, it is going to shrink to a small repro before it goes back to you.

-So here it found a buggy , a deliberately buggy program, with a really tiny string, and the string "0".
+So here it found a bug in a deliberately buggy program, with a really tiny argument set of the empty string, and the string "0".

 [Time 0:37:33]